JetBrains/kotlin/LIBRARIES.md

 ## The library format

 **WARNING**: the library format is *very* preliminary.
-It is subject to change right under your fingers.
-And it can incompatibly change from release to release until Kotlin/Native is stabilized.
+It is subject to change right under your fingertips.
+And it can include changes which will make it incompatible between releases at least until Kotlin/Native is stabilized.

-Kotlin/Native libraries are zip files containing predefined directory structure, with the following layout:
+Kotlin/Native libraries are zip files containing a predefined directory structure, with the following layout:

 **foo.klib** when unpacked as **foo/** gives us: